JuliaLang/www.julialang.org/blog/_posts/2017-01-24-cudanative.md

 ### What is missing?

-As I've already hinted to, we don't support all features of the Julia language yet.
+As I've already hinted, we don't support all features of the Julia language yet.
 For example, it is currently impossible to call any function from the Julia C runtime library (aka. `libjulia.so`).
 This makes dynamic allocations impossible, cripples exceptions, etc.
 As a result, large parts of the standard library are unavailable for use on the GPU.
 We will